ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 #### From _Newcastle Morning Herald and Miners' Advocate (NSW : 1876 - 1954) _

 #### 1879-08-30 &middot; Newcastle, New South Wales

 <table style="width: 100%;"><tr><td style="width: 50%">

+gives these .hat rules for action in
+case of accident...
+For dust in the eyes
+avoid rubbing dash water into them.
+Remove cinder &amp;c., with the round point
+of a led pencil.
+Remove insects from the
+r by tepid water; never put a hard
-e ear.
+instrument into the ear.
 If an artery is
 cat, compress above the wound; iii vein
 is cut, compress below If shoked, get
 upon all fours and cough.
 F light burns